 In addition to meeting the nonfinancial eligibility criteria, applicants must also meet financial eligibility criteria to be considered eligible for W-2 Wisconsin Works services or a JAL Job Access Loan.
 W-2 financial eligibility is determined by both a gross income and an asset test.
-There is one exception to this as a Minor Parent is eligible for case management services without regard to income or assets.
+There is one exception to this as a Minor Parent A custodial parent under the age of 18. is eligible for case management services without regard to income or assets.